google-gemini/gemma-cookbook/Demos/Emoji-Gemma-on-Web/README.md

-# Emoji Gemma web app
+# Emoji generator web app
 This demo runs a [Gemma 3 270M IT](https://huggingface.co/google/gemma-3-270m-it) model fine-tuned for text-to-emoji translation directly in the browser.
 Gemma 3 is supported by web AI frameworks that make deployment easy.
 Run the app using either:

 * **[MediaPipe LLM Inference API](./app-mediapipe)** - Requires a LiteRT model in a `.task` bundle